derekmerck/GID-Mint/README.md

 Flask app to create 1-way hashes for study anonymization.

-It is intended to be used as an adjunct with an automatic anonymization framework like XNAT's DICOMEdit.
+It is intended to be used as an adjunct with an automatic anonymization framework like [XNAT's](http://www.xnat.org) [DicomEdit](http://nrg.wustl.edu/software/dicomedit/)

 ## Installation